 Heavy rainfall expected in parts of the island

-The Meteorology Department states that the Intertropical Convergence Zone (where winds from the Northern Hemisphere and Southern Hemisphere converge) affects the island’s weather.
+The Department of Meteorology says that the Intertropical Convergence Zone, where winds from the Northern Hemisphere and Southern Hemisphere converge, affects the island’s weather.

-Showers or thundershowers will occur at most places of the island during the afternoon or night.
+Accordingly, showers or thundershowers will occur at most places of the island during the afternoon or night, the Met.
+Department noted.

-Several spells of showers may occur in North-western and Western provinces and in Mannar, Galle and Matara districts in the morning,the Met.
-Department said.
+Showers may occur in Southern and Western provinces and Puttalam, Mannar and Jaffna districts in the morning too.

-Heavy falls of about 100 mm are likely at some places in Central, Sabaragamuwa, Uva, Eastern and North-central provinces and in Vavuniya, Mullaittivu and Kurunegala districts.
+Heavy rainfall of about 100 mm are likely at some places in Central, Uva, Eastern and North-central provinces and in Vavuniya and Mullaittivu districts, it added.

 Thus, the general public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.

-Misty conditions can be expected at some places in Central and Uva provinces during the morning.
+Misty conditions can be expected at some places in Central and Uva provinces during the morning, according to the department.